Jungpyo-L/pushpull_suctioncup_106a/README.md

 roslaunch pushpull_suctioncup_106a ur_control.launch
 ```

 The Second launch file is mainly for data-logging.
-It launches data logger and visual rqt for real-time force torque readings.
+It launches data logger and visual rqt for real-time force torque and pressure readings.
 ```bash
 roslaunch pushpull_suctioncup_106a ur_experiment.launch
 ```

 ## ✨ How does it work?
 The principal script uses several different [Python modules](https://docs.python.org/2/tutorial/modules.html) and functions in heloperFunction in order to work.
 Each of these modules have a specific purpose.